robfatland/epipelargosy/README.md

 Now that you have completed the creation, configuration, and setup steps, you can begin adding your use case content to the JupyterBook.

+* `book/intro.md` is where you can write content for your Jupyter Book's home page
+* `book/chapters/` is where you will upload markdown or Jupyter Notebook files (this template contains placeholder Jupyter Notebook files with suggested sections)

 We recommend that you refer to the JupyterBook documentation on the following topics to help your organize your content:
 * [Structure](https://jupyterbook.org/en/stable/structure/toc.html) and [Configure](https://jupyterbook.org/en/stable/structure/configure.html) the table of contents, `book/_toc.yml`
 * [Markdown](https://jupyterbook.org/en/stable/file-types/markdown.html) and [Jupyter Notebook](https://jupyterbook.org/en/stable/file-types/notebooks.html) files for the content in `book/chapters/`
 * Embeding [images and figures](https://jupyterbook.org/en/stable/content/figures.html) from `book/img/`, and writing inline [math and equations](https://jupyterbook.org/en/stable/content/math.html)
 * [Links and references](https://jupyterbook.org/en/stable/content/references.html), [special content blocks](https://jupyterbook.org/en/stable/content/content-blocks.html), and more ways to [structure chunks of content](https://jupyterbook.org/en/stable/content/components.html)